Find Out if ADHD Needs to Be Treated (Top Three Recommendations for ADHD Symptoms)

 ADHD can make it difficult for a child to control their impulses.
-They also may be fidgety, restless, and prone to accidents.
+They may also be fidgety, restless, and prone to accidents.
 It’s often difficult for a child with ADHD to pay attention in the classroom.

 What Causes ADHD?

 Second, factors in a child’s environment can put them at higher risk for developing ADHD.
 These factors include prenatal exposure to drugs or a pregnant mother with eclampsia, among others.
 Socioeconomic factors might also contribute.
 These include parental marital problems, a large family or placement in foster care.

 What Happens if ADHD Goes Untreated?

-Medication should not be used as a stand alone treatment for ADHD.
+Medication should not be used as a stand-alone treatment for ADHD.
 In some cases, behavioral therapies and strategies at home and in the classroom, are enough to support a child with ADHD without the use of medication.

 Untreated ADHD and Substance Abuse

-Most significantly, untreated ADHD puts a child at risk for substance abuse as an adolescent and as an adult.
+Untreated ADHD puts a child at risk for substance abuse as an adolescent and as an adult.
 People with untreated ADHD are three to four times more likely to self-medicate with drugs and alcohol.

-Available Treatments for ADHD
+3 Available Treatments for ADHD

 Some behavioral therapies may curb ADHD symptoms.
-Behavioral therapy includes individual therapy, family therapy, group therapy and interventions provided within the school and classroom.
+Behavioral therapy includes individual therapy, family therapy, group therapy & interventions provided within the school and classroom.

-When practiced consistently over time, they can also boost self-esteem, reduce anxiety and lead to better sleep.
-These practices are often free or low cost and can save thousands of dollars in medication over the course of a few years.
+When practiced consistently over time, they can also boost self-esteem, reduce anxiety, and lead to better sleep.
+These practices are often free or low-cost and may save thousands of dollars in medication over the course of a few years.

 ADHD medications fall into two categories: stimulants and non-stimulants.
 Giving a child with ADHD a stimulant seems counterintuitive, but these medications actually stimulate the part of the brain driving impulse control.

-For more indepth research-based interventions for the treatment of ADHD, including the pros and cons of medication please see: 6 Research Based Interventions for the Treatment of ADHD in Children
+For more in-depth research-based interventions for the treatment of ADHD, including the pros and cons of medication please see: 6 Research-Based Interventions for the Treatment of ADHD in Children

-You May Also Like:
+You May Also Like: Interactive ADHD Checklist

 Moving Forward with ADHD